Drinking Water in Schools

 Guidance for managing water in facilities that serve at least 25 of the same people over six months of the year.

 Reducing Lead in School Drinking Water

 In addition to its regulatory efforts to protect the water supplied by all of Minnesota’s public water systems, the Minnesota Department of Health has a program that focuses specifically on lead in school drinking water.
-This is a voluntary program, but participation by all of Minnesota’s schools is encouraged.
+This is currently a voluntary program, but participation by all of Minnesota’s schools is encouraged.
 The program provides guidance to school staff on the sources and health effects of lead in drinking water.
 Information is also supplied on how to test for lead in drinking water and how to reduce exposure.
 Additionally, school staff members are encouraged to distribute lead information to parents so that they may evaluate lead exposure in their own homes.

 - The manual is intended for use by all public and private schools in Minnesota.